saturngod/SGDownloader/README.md

 ##Todo

-* allow concurrent download and resume for 1 file (make like download manager)
+* allow 1-5 concurrent download for 1 file (like download manager)

 #Example